 Start with the chicken skin side up.
 Place the chicken leg quarters on grill and close the lid, cook for 10 minutes.
 Open the grill and flip so the skin side is now down, close the lid and cook for 15 minutes.
 Flip the leg quarters one more time so the skin side is up.
 Close the lid and cook about 10 minutes, until they reach at least 165 degrees.

-If they are higher then 165 when you check the temperature, it's ok!
-They will still be delicious.
-We think grilled chicken leg quarters are best at 170-175 degrees personally.
-They do not dry out easily like chicken breasts do so don't sweat it if they are over in temperature.
+If they are higher then 165 when you check the temperature, it’s ok!
+They are better when they are hotter then 165, the texture is much better and so is the flavor (in our opinion.)
+We think grilled chicken leg quarters are best at 175 degrees before removing from the grill personally.
+They do not dry out easily like chicken breasts do so don’t sweat it if they are over in temperature.